How to Start an Urban Homestead (9 Helpful Tips!)

 Urban Vegetable Garden

-If you’re interested in understanding urban homesteads and how to create your own, this is a great place to start.
-Whether you want to stay in a centralized city location or need some tips to hold you over until you make your way to the country, here is what you need to know to get started.
+If you’re interested in understanding urban homesteads and how to create your own, here is what you need to know to get started.

 Urban Homesteading – What Does it Mean?